Dinner, When It Finally Slows the Day Down

 When leftovers are treated as ingredients instead of obligations, dinner becomes lighter both mentally and logistically.
 You’re not failing at cooking; you’re building continuity.
 And continuity is what makes evenings feel easier.

-And when dinner still feels like too much…
+And when dinner still feels like a little too much…

 Even with the best systems, there are seasons when dinner remains heavy.
 When schedules are packed.
 When work spills into evenings.
 When you’re stretched thin and craving not another tip but relief.